 Role models in academic medicine

-WAM have produced a nomination form allowing women in academic medicine to recognise those who have been instrumental in their careers, inspired them, and to also draw on examples of good practice.
+WAM produced a nomination form allowing women in academic medicine to recognise those who have been instrumental in their careers, inspired them, and to also draw on examples of good practice.
 The expectation is to create a network of support, advice and encouragement to women in academic medicine.

 Please contact the WAM secretariat if you have any further questions.